NONONONO: WHY I’M NOT DOING NANOWRIMO

 NANOWRIMO AS A PARENT

 I’m not saying NaNoWriMo is impossible if you have kids.
-There are writers out there who do manage to write 50,000 words whilst juggling work and childcare, and to those writers I say: how are you surviving on two hours’ sleep a night?
+There are writers out there who do manage to write 50,000 words while juggling work and childcare, and to those writers I say: how are you surviving on two hours’ sleep a night?

 In all seriousness, the parents who are able to win NaNo almost certainly have other factors in their lives which make the 50,000-word goal achievable.
 Maybe their children are older and more self-sufficient.
 Maybe they have fewer of them!
 Maybe they have a nanny, some other form of good childcare, and / or a supportive spouse who is able and willing to take care of the kids and household chores for large chunks of time.

-You might have all of these things and the NaNo goal might still be unattainable for you!
+You might have all of these things, and the NaNo goal might still be unattainable for you!

-Our individual circumstances, writing styles, and kids’ personalities all vary wildly and it is difficult to compare situations.
+Our individual circumstances, writing styles, and kids’ personalities all vary wildly, and it is difficult to compare situations.

 The only situation I know in detail is my own.
 I am the primary caregiver for my two young children.
 I’m building my editing business.
 I have a household to manage.
 Not to mention endless life admin, basic self-care, and managing my five-year-old’s reading and homework schedule (don’t even get me started on that topic!)

-To summarise… writing 50,000 words in a month is impossible for me (at least at this point in my life).
+To summarise: writing 50,000 words in a month is impossible for me – at least at this point in my life.
 And that is with me having some help with childcare during the week.

 Only you know your own situation and what you’re capable of.
 Only you know your writing style and preferences.
 You are the person who is best-placed to make the call as to whether or not NaNoWriMo might work for you.
-If the goal might be challenging but possible for you to achieve, and / or if NaNo sounds like fun and you’d like to join in, then here are some tips for taking part.
+If the goal is challenging but possible for you to achieve, and / or if NaNo sounds like fun and you’d like to join in, then here are some tips for taking part.

 TIP 1: PLAN OUT THE THIRTY DAYS

-Mark all the days on which you are scheduled to work.
+Mark all the days on which you're scheduled to work.
 Mark any days on which you have help with childcare (if any).
 Mark any days when you have sole responsibility for childcare (if any).
 Mark any social events in your calendar (including holidays).
 Mark social events in your kids’ calendars.
 Mark your shopping days, or days on which you need to take care of other life admin, or days on which you might have to do prep for the C-word which takes place the following month (if you celebrate it).

 Suddenly those thirty days start to look very busy!

 Unfortunately, I can only help with this so much as the person who knows yourself and your schedule best is you.
-Challenge yourself but be realistic: blind optimism is great for getting started but it will kick you in the nuts and run away around day ten if you don’t do some planning.
+Challenge yourself but be realistic; blind optimism is great for getting started, but it will kick you in the nuts and run away around day ten if you don’t do some planning.

 TIP 2: ADJUST YOUR GOAL

-Each year I see more and more writers doing this, depending on personal preference, life events, and whether or not they have a manuscript idea which is ready for drafting.
+Each year I see more and more writers doing this: depending on personal preference, life events, and whether or not they have a manuscript idea which is ready for drafting.

-You don’t have to write 50,000 words at all!
-You could set a smaller more manageable goal and still join in with the community, set a daily word count goal, and reward yourself when you achieve your goals.
-I’ve never written 50,000 words in a month in my life: for me, 20,000 words would be both achievable and challenging.
+You don’t have to write 50,000 words in a brand-new manuscript.
+In fact, you don't have to write 50,000 words at all!
+You could set a smaller and more manageable word count, and still join in with the community, set a daily word count goal, and reward yourself when you achieve your goals.
+You could include any outlines, character profiles, scene notes etc in the word count.
+You might aim to edit a certain number of words or chapters if you already have a finished draft.

 TIP 3: REMEMBER THE AIM OF NANO

 So many writers ‘win’ NaNo but are then so completely burned out by the process that they don’t write a thing for days or weeks afterwards.
-I would rather write 50,000 words over two or three months and feel healthy and rested (as much as it is possible to feel these things with young kids) than to throw all my energy and resources into ‘winning’ NaNo and then destroy my health, mind, and relationships in the process.
+I would rather write 50,000 words over two or three months and feel healthy and rested (as much as it is possible to feel these things with young kids) than throw all my energy and resources into ‘winning’ NaNo and then destroy my health, mind and relationships in the process.

 TIP 4: DON’T FEEL BAD IF YOU DON’T ‘WIN’ NANO

 Forgetting your goal for a moment (whether the NaNo goal or your own goal): would you have written as many words if you hadn’t been taking part in NaNo?
-Chances are having the goal increased your word count: even if you didn’t hit your target, you are that many words closer to a completed draft.
+Chances are having the goal increased your word count; even if you didn’t hit your target, you are that many words closer to a completed draft.

 CONCLUSION

+You can still participate in NaNoWriMo – even if you don’t do so formally – and set a modified goal for yourself if that works better for you.
 There are many benefits to participating, but don’t put pressure on yourself to take part if you know it wouldn’t work for you.

-If you do take part, be realistic about what you can achieve while still being healthy and participating in your loved ones’ lives.
+If you do take part, be realistic about what you can achieve, while still being healthy and participating in your loved ones’ lives.

-It’s also still a win if you decide (as I have) that NaNo is just not for you.
+It’s also still a win if you decide – as I have – that NaNo is just not for you.
 Knowing yourself as a writer, and knowing your preferences and working style, is half the battle!

 BEFORE YOU GO…